The Magic of Heart-Centered Living

 Rest without explaining why.

-You don’t need a dramatic breakthrough.
+You do not need a dramatic breakthrough.

 You need a gentle return.

-“God, I feel dim.
-Please breathe Your light into me again.”
+God, I feel dim.
+Please breathe Your light into me again.

-Write this: “What I need most right now is ______.”
+Write this down: What I need most right now is ______.

 Sometimes your light feels dim because something keeps blowing it out.

-Pay attention to what drains you:
+Pay attention to what drains you.

 People who only take.